Federal Student Loans:

 Recommendation for Executive Action

 Comments: Education agreed with this recommendation.
-Education stated that following the conclusion of the appeal cycle for fiscal year 2016 Cohort Default Rates, it would provide additional information on its website indicating whether schools subject to sanctions have submitted appeals, the disposition of such appeals, and the number of schools ultimately sanctioned each year.
-Education expects to implement the recommendation by February 28, 2020.
-We will consider closing this recommendation when these efforts are complete.
+In March 2020, following the conclusion of the appeal cycle for fiscal year 2016 Cohort Default Rates, Education posted additional information on its website indicating which schools subject to sanctions submitted appeals and the disposition of the appeals, including whether schools withdrew from the Title IV program.

 Recommendation: The Chief Operating Officer of the Office of Federal Student Aid should increase the transparency of the data Education publicly reports on school sanctions by adding information on the number of schools that are annually sanctioned and the frequency and success rate of appeals.
 (Recommendation 1)